 Although this CD doesn't feature Fred Cobb in any direct way, his personal and Christian qualities have been handed down through the family and have motivated subsequent generations of Cobbs into becoming outstanding musicians.

-To hear previews, and to purchase individual tracks from this album, please select your desired file type.
+To purchase individual tracks from this album, please select your desired file type.